-To create a Disaster Recovery Plan (DRP)
+How to create a Disaster Recovery plan (DRP)

 Planning